 It’s easy to assume that winter is a time when you can let your garden go, but though the tasks are different than the ones we perform in warmer weather,

-It’s easy to assume that winter is a time when you can let your garden go, but though the tasks are different than the ones we perform in warmer weather, there’s still plenty of work to be done in December.
+It’s easy to assume that winter is a time when you can let your garden go, but though the tasks are different than the ones we perform in warmer weather, there’s still plenty of work to be done this season.
 Cyndi Crossan Lauderdale, a Horticulture Agent at the Wilson County Extension office, outlines some important reminders to make sure our gardens are ready for the chilly weather.

 1. Deadheads are for the birds.